Product-complete tilting complexes and Cohen-Macaulay hearts: CM-excellent rings and restrictable t-structures

 \begin{rmk} \cite[Question~7.8]{HNS} asks whether the cosilting complex induced by a codimension function is cotilting if and only if $R$ is CM-excellent.
 As a particular answer, the equivalence between (a) and (c) of \cref{restrict-char} is proved in \cite[Theorem~7.19]{HNS} for $R$ local.
 Our \cref{restrict-char} thus improves our knowledge by removing the locality assumption and introducing the restrictability condition (b) into the picture. \end{rmk}

-The following consequence shows that the recent Takahashi's generalization of \cite[Theorem~6.9]{ATJLS10} from rings with classical dualizing complexes to CM-excellent rings is the maximal generality, assuming the existence of a codimension function.
+The following consequence shows that the recent Takahashi's generalization of \cite[Theorem~6.9]{ATJLS10} from rings with classical dualizing complexes to CM-excellent rings is the maximal generality, at least when assuming the existence of a codimension function.

 \begin{cor} Let $R$ be a commutative noetherian ring of finite Krull dimension with a codimension function.
 The following are equivalent:

 \begin{enumerate}[(a)] \item any compactly generated t-structure satisfying the weak Cousin condition is restrictable;